 <a href=”https://yoast.com/wordpress/plugins/seo/”>Yoast SEO plugin for WordPress</a>

 The first part contains the URL you’re linking to.
 In this case, it’s the URL of the Yoast SEO plugin page (https://yoast.com/wordpress/plugins/seo/).
 The second part (Yoast SEO plugin for WordPress) shows the clickable text that you’d see on the page.
 We call this piece of text the ‘anchor text’.

 Link building refers to the marketing efforts to get links from other websites to your website.
-It’s seen as one of the most powerful tools to achieve higher rankings for your site in search engines.
+It’s seen as one of the most powerful tools to achieve higher rankings in search engines.
 Google’s Andrey Lipattsev even confirmed in a Q&A session that backlink is an important ranking factor.

-Links aren’t all equal.
-Some links are worth more than others.
-For instance, a link from an authoritative website, preferably topically related to yours, is worth more than a random link from a small website nobody knows.
-So, if you have a restaurant, you’d rather get a link from a restaurant review (on topic) on The Guardian website (high authority), than, let’s say, a link from your aunt’s horseback-riding school website.
-This makes choosing sites you’d love to get links from easier, but at the same time, it makes it a lot harder to get those coveted high-quality links.
+Let’s say, if you have a restaurant, you’d rather get a link from a restaurant review (on topic) on The Guardian website (high authority), than a link from your aunt’s horseback-riding school website.
+This makes choosing sites you’d love to get links from easier.
+But at the same time, it makes it a lot harder to get those coveted high-quality links.